 Our board of directors generally uses market quotations to assess the value of our investments for which market quotations are readily available.
 We obtain these market values from independent pricing services or at the bid prices obtained from at least two brokers or dealers, if available, or otherwise by a principal market maker or a primary market dealer.
 The Investment Adviser assesses the source and reliability of bids from brokers or dealers.
-If our board of directors has a bona fide reason to believe any such market quotations are not readily available, or otherwise to assess the source and reliability of bids from brokers or dealers.
-If our board of directors has a bona fide reason to believe any such market quotations are not readily available.
+If our board of directors has a bona fide reason to believe any such market quotat does not reflect the fair value of an investment, it may independently value such investments by using the valuation procedure that it uses with respect to assets for which market quotations are not readily available.

 Fair value, as defined under ASC 820, is the price that we would receive upon selling an investment or pay to transfer a liability in an orderly transaction to a market participant in the principal or most advantageous market for the investment or liability.
 ASC 820 emphasizes that valuation techniques maximize the use of observable market inputs and minimize the use of unobservable inputs.
 Inputs refer broadly to the assumptions that market participants would use in pricing an asset or liability, including assumptions about risk.
 Inputs may be observable or unobservable.
 Observable inputs reflect the assumptions market participants would use in pricing an asset or liability based on market data obtained from sources independent of us.
-Unobservable inputs reflect the assumptions market participants would use in pricing an the best information available to us on the reporting period date.
+Unobservable inputs reflect the assumptions market participants would use in pricing an asset or liability based on the best information available to us on the reporting period date.